Fangcun station: Station layout

-The station has 2 parts: Line 1, which is located under Huadi Avenue North and Line 11 located at the middle and lower part of Fangcun Avenue, forming a T-shape via a counterclockwise rotation of 45 degrees.
+The station has 3 parts: Line 1 and Line 22, which are located under Huadi Avenue North and Line 11 located at the middle and lower part of Fangcun Avenue, the three stations forming a T-shape via a counterclockwise rotation of 45 degrees.
 It is surrounded by Huadi Avenue North, Fangcun Avenue Central, Luju Road, Bai'etan Greater Bay Area Art Center, The Affiliated Brain Hospital of Guangzhou Medical University and Bai'etan International Financial Center.